Sunday, February 9, 2020 at 4:00 pm EST

-The Elmer Iseler Singers team up with the VIVA Singers of Toronto Chamber Choir and their conductors, Carol and Brad Ratzlaff, in a concert featuring songs of peace and a performance of Choral Canada’s 2018 National Award winning Words, Stories, Truth: a Trilogy in Honour of Canada’s Indigenous Peoples by composer Mark Sirett and poet Vera Wabagijig, an Aboriginal poet and artist from the Mississauga First Nation and Wikwemikong Unceded Reserve community.
+The Elmer Iseler Singers and their guest artists the VIVA Chamber Singers and conductors, Carol and Brad Ratzlaff, present a concert featuring songs of peace and a performance of Choral Canada’s 2018 National Award winning Words, Stories, Truth: a Trilogy in Honour of Canada’s Indigenous Peoples by composer Mark Sirett and poet Vera Wabegijig, an Aboriginal poet and artist from the Mississauga First Nation and Wikwemikong Unceded Reserve community.

 Also works by: